wbleonard/mongo-socket-chat-example/README.md

 * Express initializes `app` to be a function handler that you can supply to an HTTP server (as seen in line 4).
 * We define a route handler / that gets called when we hit our website home.
-* We make the http server listen on port 3000.
+* We make the HTTP server listen on port 3000.

 If you run `node index.js` you should see the following: